 - Or you can try GrowthBar and get all of the above 😊.

-Is Surfer SEO worth it?
+Is Surfer SEO Worth It?

-So, will Surfer SEO help you become a fantastic writer and soar to the top of the Google SERP?
+Well, that depends on what “worth it” means to you.
+Will Surfer SEO help you become a fantastic writer and soar to the top of the Google SERP?

-I say give it a go!
+Verdict: I say give it a go!